-I positively reviewed the High Fidelity Cables MC-0.5 and had chance to hear a few other plug conditioners.
+I positively reviewed the High Fidelity Cables MC-0.5 and had a chance to hear a few other plug conditioners.
 At first blush, the upcoming MC-1 Pro ($1,599) looks like three MC-0.5s joined together.

 Turns out, there’s more than meets the eye.